Dollar flat after U.S. data, euro rises with bond yields

 Still, regional bond yields rose with the two-year German Schatz yields DE2YT=RR at -0.680 percent after hitting its least negative level in 1-1/2 weeks.

-The euro rose to 88.43 British pence, a level last seen five years ago before retreating to 87.93 pence in late U.S. trading.
+The euro rose to 88.43 British pence EURGBP=D4, a level last seen five years ago before retreating to 87.93 pence in late U.S. trading.

 "The headlines that the ECB is considering tapering has led to some buying in the euro, especially against the yen," said Yujiro Goto, currency strategist at Nomura in London.